MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-with-az-cli2.md

 Now that you have the Azure CLI 2.0 installed, your next step will be to securely connect it with your Azure account.
 Use the `az login` command to do this.

-1. Run the following command from the command-line.
+1. Run the following command from the command line.

     ```azurecli
     az login